ijufumi/departure_time/deploy/README.md

 ### Precondition

 * Have a AWS Account
+  * Create a SES Identity
 * Have a own domain name
 * Already created a certification of ACM
+* Create a SendGrid's account

 ### Enable AWS account
 If your profile is not `default`, you should execute the below command.